side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2013/2013-09-23-literate-builds-wtf.md

 ## Not everything makes sense in source control though…

 There are always going to be things that you need to configure in Jenkins.
-So for example there may be some sources of branches that you don't trust.
+So for example there may be some sources of branches that you don’t trust.
 A good example would be pull requests on GitHub.
 We have a concept of branch properties in the literate project type that will allow defining what exactly a trusted branch source should be allowed do and what an untrusted branch source should be allowed do.
 It does not make sense for that information to be embedded within the untrusted branch itself.

 Similarly coordination between different Jenkins projects is something that does not make sense in source control.
 The names of those Jenkins projects (and even their existence) is not knowable from source control.
 It does not make sense to keep that information in source control.